comunica/Article-EDBT2024-SolidQueryDemo/content/demonstration.md

 which will produce all posts that are created by a specific person.
 For this, we will enable the Network inspection tool tab within the Chrome browser, which allows the audience to see the Resource Waterfall of all HTTP requests that were required to execute the query.
+This shows how some HTTP requests depend on other requests due to links between them, while other requests may be done in parallel.
 [](#figure-ui-resource-waterfall-1-5) shows a screenshot of this scenario.

 <figure id="figure-ui-resource-waterfall-1-5">